Mission Trails Regional Park

 The Mission Trails Regional Park Visitor and Interpretive Center is in compliance with Americans with Disabilities Act (ADA).

 Mission Trails Regional Park was established in 1974.
-Although a new park, the history of habitants who predated the park establishment goes back more than 10,000 years.
+The history of inhabitants in the area goes back more than 10,000 years.
 The San Dieguito Culture lived in the region dating as far back as 10,000 years.
 The La Jollan Culture has been dated as far back as 6000 years and the Kumeyaay have been dated between 1000 and 2000 years.

 More than 30 archaeological sites have been identified within the park, including dwelling sites, work areas and spiritually significant areas.
 The Kumeyaay were small game hunters and gatherers and were the first inhabitants to live extensively in the region.

-They remained in the region until 1900 to 1910 when ranchers and farmers purchased the land.
+They remained there until 1900 to 1910 when ranchers and farmers purchased the land.

 In 1769 a group of missionaries, lead by Father Junipero Serra, arrived and settled on the hill above the San Diego River.
 Their goal was to establish a series of missions in the California region to bring Christianity to the native people.
 The Mission was established as a compound called Royal Presidio and was shared by the missionaries and the soldiers who escorted them from Mexico.
 In 1774, the Mission was moved approximately 6 miles upriver from the Presidio and was renamed San Diego Mission de Alcala.